 Van Conversion Guide: Modules, Companies & Complete Instructions

-The Van conversion Converting your own van into a campervan is one of the most satisfying DIY projects ever – but also one of the most complex.
+Converting your own van into a campervan is one of the most satisfying DIY projects ever – but also one of the most complex.
 After four months of intensive work and an investment of around €12,000, I converted my Mercedes Sprinter into a fully equipped camper.
-In this complete Van conversion guide I share my entire experience: From the selection of the Campervan conversion modules above Camping modules for panel vans, IKEA furniture for the camper, Campervan conversion kits from Hornbach, including the correct electrical components 230V circuit diagram, Water system, insulation, sleeping system – everything you need to convert your own van.
-Plus: Which Campervan conversion companies Are they worthwhile when Have a camper van converted which is cheaper than DIY, and where you can buy the best products (Hornbach, OBI, specialized camper shops).
+In this comprehensive van conversion guide, I share all my experience: from selecting campervan conversion modules and camping modules for panel vans, IKEA furniture for campers, campervan conversion kits from Hornbach, the right electrical system including a 230V wiring diagram, water system, insulation, sleeping system – everything you need to convert your own van.
+Plus: Which campervan conversion companies are worth using, when having a campervan converted professionally is cheaper than doing it yourself, and where to buy the best products (Hornbach, OBI, specialized campervan shops).

-- Total time spent: 400–600 hours for a complete van conversion by yourself.
-Experienced craftsman: 250 hours, beginner: up to 800 hours.
+- Total time required: 400–600 hours for a complete van conversion done yourself.
+Experienced tradesperson: 250 hours, beginner: up to 800 hours.
 This also includes 3–6 months of weekend work.

 - Ikea furniture for campers: IVAR shelves (solid, perfect for narrow spaces), KALLAX (modular), VARIERA (kitchen organizer).
 Ikea hacks save 50–70 compared to specialist retailers.